-Should any student on our roll become involved in Alternative Education, the school will seek written confirmation from the establishment in which the child is placed that all of its staff have undertaken the appropriate DBS and barring checks as it is still responsible for the safeguarding of the students (Keeping children safe in education 2024).
 The list of approved alternative provision that the county uses is located on Essex's website.
 The school has in place processes for reporting any concerns about any adult working with children.
-Any concerns about an adult with children in our school will be referred to the Headteacher.
+Any concerns about an adult with a student on roll with our school will be referred to the Headteacher or Acting Headteacher.
 The school will follow the guidelines for protocols regarding confidentiality and data protection issues.